mnooner256/pyqrcode/docs/rendering.rst

 use the QR code.
 Generally, three, four, or five will result in small but scanable QR codes.

+QR codes are also supposed to have a :term:`quiet zone` around them.
+This area is four modules wide on each side.
+It is designed for scanning on a printed area.
+For electronic usages, this may be unnecessary.
+Each of the renderers that allows you to set this distance.

 Both renderers, also, allow you to set the :term:`module` and background colors.
 Although, how the colors are represented are renderer specific.